ToniKainulainen/random-civilization/README.md

 The program retrieves a list of civilizations from a small xml-file, picks one civilization randomly and displays its title on a user interface made with swing-library components.

 Every files related to the program are in the SimpleMVC-folder.

+Btw the Realism Invictus is an amazing mod for Civilization IV.
+I highly recommend it, if you are a civ 4 enthusiast.